dasmith/IsisWorld/README.md

 # To Do List

-  - fix object dropping semantics:
-  - fix object pick up semantics:  objects in containers get moved, objects on surfaces have physics reinstated
+  - in isis_agent:pick_object_up_with, special handling for objects on surfaces and objects in containers.
-  - parsing of attributes in scenario files. e.g. `k.width(10)` in scenario files.
-IsisObject generators specify/randomly select the default values during `__init__()`, but then the defaults can be changed sometime after `__init__` and before `setup()`.
+  - exit should kill xmlrpc and then shut down
   - Loading and running [IsisScenarios](#IsisScenarios) files:
     - buttons for starting a task, running a training and test scenario
     - recording statistics about the task: how many steps since it started, state of task (failed/completed/ongoing)